NoelBram/Stock-Tracker/README.md

 ### Overview

-An application for traking stocks using ML.
+An application for traking and forcasting stock prices using ML.